ytthuan/LeoSQLServerRServices/PredictiveMaintenance/SQLR/README.md

 ##INTRODUCTION
 ------------

-This template demonstrates how to build and deploy predictive maintenance models to predict asset failures using [SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt674876.aspx).
+This template demonstrates how to build and deploy predictive maintenance models to predict asset failures using [SQL Server ML Services]https://docs.microsoft.com/en-us/sql/advanced-analytics/what-is-sql-server-machine-learning).

 Three modeling solutions are provided in this template to accomplish the following tasks: